 The town retains neo-Georgian architecture in its honey-coloured town centre stone-built buildings.
 Crewkerne boasts a variety of shops, small cafes, local pubs, a traditional hotel in the market square, all subject to the same impacts, associated with any small provincial town, plus has a variety of leisure outlets, museums, GP Surgeries and Schools.

-Further out of town, there are industrial estates for various businesses and manufacturers.
+Further out of town, there are industrial estates for various businesses and manufacturers, of which this estate is the primary industrial estate serving the settlement of Crewkerne.